dannymuchoki/RecordsMaster/readme.md

 .NET **does** read environment variables when loading or running the app in Program.cs though.

-In Development, the migrations will be in a subdirectory of 'Migrations' called 'SQLite'.
+In Development, the migrations will be in a subdirectory of 'Migrations' called 'SQLite' or 'SQLite Migrations'.

-If in Development, make sure to uncomment this in RecordsMaster.csproj.
+If in Development, make sure to uncomment this section of RecordsMaster.csproj.

 ```xml
 <Content Include="testdb.db">